Ph.D GEOGRAPHY, UC BERKELEY, 2019, M.A. ASIAN STUDIES, UNIVERSITY OF OREGON 2013; B.A. PHILOSOPHY, UNIVERSITY OF NOTRE

 Political Ecology, Urbanization, Development, Environmental Geography, Human-Nature Relations, China

-Jesse completed his Ph.D. in 2019 and is a Postdoctoral Associate at Cornell University with the Atkinson Center for Sustainability and Department of Natural Resources.
-He is also a Visiting Asisstant Professor at Rutger's University Department of Geography.
+Jesse completed his Ph.D. in 2019 and is a Postdoctoral Fellow at Cornell University with the Atkinson Center for Sustainability and Department of Natural Resources and Environment.
+He is also a Visiting Assistant Professor at Rutger's University Department of Geography.
 His research explores the history of ecology, environmental governance, rural-urban socio-spatial and political economic transitions in China.
-His work shows how ecological states shape the cultural politics of nature and development, rural-urban spaces, and livelihoods transitions.
+His research website can be found here.

 His research is supported by the Fulbright-Hays DDRA Program, the Chiang-Ching Kuo Foundation For International Scholarly Exchange, the Social Science Research Council, Global Metropolitan Studies, the Institute for International Studies, the Confucius China Studies Program, the IEAS Center for Chinese Studies, and Foreign Language and Area Studies Fellowships.

 Jesse holds a B.A. in philosophy, an M.A. in Asian Studies, and Ph.D. in Geography.
 He has worked in China and Thailand in journalism and with a number of NGOs.
 He has also worked with the Sustainable Cities Initiative China program and the Institute of East Asian Studies’ Center for Chinese Studies.
 He was recently a Visiting Scholar at Sichuan University’s School of Public Administration and is currently a Visitin Assistant Professor in Rutger's Univerity Department of Geography.
 He also teachs at Rutger's University Bloustein School of Urban Planning and Public Policy.
 His research was recently featured in the Social Science Matrix.

 He enjoys surfing, climbing and art with his daughter.